fglock/Perlito/README-perlito5.md

   http://perldoc.perl.org/perlsub.html#Prototypes

-  code that depends on prototypes being (re)defined later - this breaks when the program is pre-compiled, because prototypes become stubs
+  code that depends on prototypes being (re)defined later - this breaks when the program is precompiled, because prototypes become stubs

   ```perl